• Skip to primary navigation

 How can I adapt a soup to suit a vegan diet?

-Given the high quantity of vegetables and pulses used in soup, it is straightforward to adapt soup to suit a vegan diet.
+Given the high quantity of vegetables, grains, lentils and pulses used in soup, it is straightforward to adapt soup to suit a vegan diet.
+In fact much of the soup I eat is vegan as I love stock based soups that are loaded with vegetables, pulses and lentils.

-• When cooking and softening the vegetables for the base of the soup, always use either olive oil, sunflower oil, coconut oil or rapeseed oil in place of butter.
+- When cooking and softening the vegetables for the base of the soup don’t use butter.
+Instead use olive oil, sunflower oil, coconut oil or rapeseed oil.

-• If the soup contains a creamy element substitute the cream with coconut milk.
-We use coconut milk in a number of our soups, like our Spicy Pumpkin Soup, and it is delicious.
+- If the soup contains a creamy element substitute the cream with coconut milk.

 I find that most people enjoy a good tomato soup and here we have two really simple tomato soup recipes.
 Tomatoes are so full of flavour that there really is not too much that you need to do to them.

-Our first simple tomato soup recipe is called just that Simple Tomato Soup!
+Our first simple tomato soup recipe, which we feature earlier in this post, is called just that Simple Tomato Soup!
 This soup is quick to make and we have thickened with potato to give it a creaminess without the added dairy.

 Lentil soup is a simple soup recipe that most of us can make.
 Cook red lentils with carrot, onion, and a little stock and you have the base for a very simple lentil soup recipe.